-It is a lot easier to change who you are, by acting as if you are already that version of yourself.
-In other words, by adopting an identity that which you hope to achieve, you are more likely to achieve it.
+It’s a lot easier to change who you are by acting as if you’re already that version of yourself.
+In other words, by adopting an identity that you hope to achieve, you’re more likely to achieve it.
+Awesome, right?

-It should come as no surprise that utilizing identities can work great for improving your digital health as well!
+It should come as no surprise that utilizing identities can help improve your digital health as well!
 Here are some examples:

-"I am Indistractable" - Nir Eyal's go-to mantra that is the near namesake of his book.
+- "I am Indistractable" - Nir Eyal's go-to mantra that’s the near-namesake of his book.

 Again, the specific words aren't the important part.
-Just find one that you can adopt, and recite it a few times a day, and even better, bring it up to others when a conversation you're in is relevant to digital well-being.
-So go enjoy this improved version of yourself!
+Just find a phrase that you can adopt and recite a few times a day.
+Even better, bring it up to others when you’re having a conversation relevant to digital wellbeing.
+Go enjoy this improved version of yourself!